genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 Total Results:  1
 ```

-If there are multiple records that match the search criteria, they would all be listed one after the other on the screen.
+If there are multiple records that match the search criteria, these would all be listed one after the other on the screen.
 To limit the number of results, you can supply the limit (-l) parameter to the [`search`](#dbmon-commands) command.
 In the example below, the unlimited search returns six results.
 The next search, which includes the `-l 3` parameter, returns only the first three results:

 ```javascript
 DbMon:BROKER>search COUNTRY_CODE=='USA'